Fraidy Cat (TV series): Home media

-In the late 2000s, rumors spread of a DVD containing both Fraidy Cat and The Secret Lives of Waldo Kitty.
+In the late 2000s, rumors spread of a DVD entitled "Cat Pack", containing both Fraidy Cat and The Secret Lives of Waldo Kitty.
 The DVD went unreleased since the company releasing the DVD, BCI, ceased operations.

 Status of copyright

 Contrary to popular belief, Fraidy Cat is not in the public domain.
 Instead, an unknown buyer, who had bought aged prints of the show, had erroneously claimed that the show was in the public domain.
 Fraidy Cat ended up being released on several DVDs without Filmation's sanction.
 In spite of this, Fraidy Cat became the first Filmation property to be released on DVD, officially or not.

 Several unofficial DVDs of the show incorrectly attribute the name of one of the unproduced episodes, "This Cat for Hire", to the fifth episode, "Puss 'n' Boats".
 This error has still not been corrected to this day.

 Hallmark had owned the rights to the show, which were then passed onto Sony.
 Now, the show resides under the copyright of NBCUniversal in their DreamWorks Classics division, who are said to currently own the Filmation catalogue.
 Fraidy Cat is currently streaming on Tubi unofficially, but the show has yet to properly resurface on streaming services and home video.